svcheng/CSARCH2-Simulation-Project/README.md

 ## Analysis Writeup

 ## Demo
-A short video demo can be found here
+A short video demo can be found [here] (https://youtu.be/t7cRDQmRV5o) or use this URL https://youtu.be/t7cRDQmRV5o